Elmira Syzdykova

-Elmira Syzdykova (born 5 February 1992) is a Kazakh wrestler.
+Elmira Änuarbekqyzy Syzdyqova (Эльмира Әнуарбекқызы Сыздықова; born 5 February 1992) is a Kazakh wrestler.
 She represented her country at the 2016 Summer Olympics and won a bronze medal in the 69 kg category.
 She has won several medals at the Asian Championships.

 Career

 In 2021, Syzdykova won one of the bronze medals in the 76 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
 A month later, she secured the gold medal in her event at the 2021 Asian Wrestling Championships held in Almaty, Kazakhstan.

 In 2022, Syzdykova won the gold medal in the women's 76 kg event at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia.

 She won the gold medal in the women's 76 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
 She won one of the bronze medals in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.

 Syzdykova won the gold medal in her event at the 2023 Asian Wrestling Championships held in Astana, Kazakhstan.
 She won one of the bronze medals in her event at the 2024 Asian Wrestling Championships held in Bishkek, Kyrgyzstan.
 Syzdykova competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the 2024 Summer Olympics in Paris, France.
 She was eliminated in her first match.